 The Foolish bottom line

-Your portfolio can recover from this bear market -- but it's going to take some attention from you.
-Buying strong and promising companies now will help you recover those losses -- and get ahead.
+Your portfolio can recover from the recent bear market -- but it's going to take some attention from you.
+Continuing to buy strong and promising companies will help you recover those losses -- and get ahead.

-If you'd like to help it recover even faster, consider adding tools like options trading and exchange-traded funds (ETFs) to the mix.
-They not only help you generate more income, but can also reduce your portfolio's volatility and increase the benefits of diversification.
+But if you'd like to help it recover even faster, consider adding tools like options trading and ETFs to the mix.
+They not only help you generate more income, they can also reduce your portfolio's volatility and increase the benefits of diversification.

 Those are the tools we're using -- and teaching -- at Motley Fool Pro, a $1 million real-money portfolio designed to combine core holdings, options, and ETFs to make money whether the market is up, down, or stagnant.
-If you'd like to learn more about the service -- which we're opening for just a few days in 2009 -- enter your email in the box below.
+If you'd like to learn more about the service -- and how you can use these tools to improve your own portfolio -- just enter your email in the box below.

-Fool editor Julie Clarenbach owns none of the securities mentioned in this article.
-Best Buy and American Express are Motley Fool Inside Value recommendations.
-Best Buy is also a Stock Advisor pick.
-The Motley Fool owns shares of Best Buy and American Express.
+Fool editor Julie Clarenbach owns shares of Apple.
+Costco and Microsoft are Motley Fool Inside Value recommendations.
+Apple, Costco Wholesale, and DreamWorks Animation SKG are Stock Advisor picks.
+Motley Fool Options has recommended a diagonal call position on Microsoft.
+The Fool owns shares of Costco.
 The Motley Fool's disclosure policy holds on forever.